 - A foreign dividend may auto-convert into THB on receipt

-- Wise Interest or Stocks proceeds may be sold and credited as cash
+- Wise Interest or Stocks proceeds may be sold and credited as cash, creating a potential disposal and remittance issue

 The tax treatment will depend on the nature of the income, your residency status and how the remittance rules apply at the time the funds enter Thailand’s financial system.